Actual radio image of a black hole (Source: here)

 0.0000000000000000000000000000000000001m

 General Relativity does not concern itself with gravitons.
 It is a macro theory after all.
 It defines gravity as curvature in spacetime.
 Spacetime has four dimensions: three directions plus time.
 Any object with a non-zero mass creates a curvature in the fabric of spacetime.
-Additionally, when the object moves, it produces waves in spacetime, just like ripples on water.
-The greater the mass of the object, the steeper its associated curvature in spacetime and the greater its gravity waves when it moves.
-The gravity wave discovered in 2015 originated in a collision of two black holes 1.3 billion light years away.
-What the universe does echoes in eternity.
+Additionally, when an object moves it produces waves in spacetime, just like ripples on water.
+The greater the mass of an object the steeper its associated curvature in spacetime and the greater the gravity waves that are created as it moves.
+Interestingly, the gravity wave which was discovered in 2015 originated from a collision of two black holes 1.3 billion light years away.
+What the universe does genuinely echoes in (near) eternity.

 Planet mass depresses spacetime: two-dimensional representation (Source: here)